mcosovic/JuliaGrid.jl/docs/src/manual/powerSystemModel.md

 ```@example addActiveCost
 cost!(system; generator = "Generator 1", active = 2, polynomial = [1100.0; 500.0; 150.0])
 ```
-In essence, what we have accomplished is the establishment of a cost function depicted as ``f(P_{\text{g}1}) = 1100 P_{\text{g}1}^2 + 500 P_{\text{g}1} + 150`` through the code provided.
+The code above defines the cost function ``f(P_{\text{g}1}) = 1100 P_{\text{g}1}^2 + 500 P_{\text{g}1} + 150``.
 In general, when constructing a polynomial cost function, the coefficients must be ordered from the highest degree to the lowest.

 The default input units are in per-units, with coefficients of the cost function having units of currency/pu²-hr for 1100, currency/pu-hr for 500, and currency/hr for 150.
 Therefore, the coefficients are stored exactly as entered:
 ```@repl addActiveCost
 system.generator.cost.active.polynomial[1]
 ```

 By setting `active = 2` within the function, we express our intent to specify the active power cost using the `active` key.
-By using a value of `2`, we signify our preference for employing a polynomial cost model for the associated generator.
-This flexibility is neccessary when we have also previously defined a piecewise linear cost function for the same generator.
-In such cases, we can set `active = 1` to utilize the piecewise linear cost function to represent the cost of the corresponding generators.
-Thus, we retain the freedom to choose between these two cost functions according to the requirements of our simulation.
-Additionally, users have the option to define both piecewise and polynomial costs within a single function call, further enhancing the versatility of the implementation.
+By using a value of `2`, we choose to use a polynomial cost model for the associated generator.
+This flexibility is necessary when we have previously defined a piecewise linear cost function for the same generator.
+In such cases, we can set `active = 1` to utilize the piecewise linear cost function to represent the cost of the corresponding generator.
+Thus, we can choose between these two cost functions according to the requirements of the simulation.
+Users can also define both piecewise and polynomial costs within a single function call.

 ---

 ##### Piecewise Linear Cost
-We can also create a piecewise linear cost function, for example, let us create the reactive power cost function for the same generator using the following code:
+We can also create a piecewise linear cost function.
+For example, let us create the reactive power cost function for the same generator using the following code:
 ```@example addActiveCost
 cost!(system; generator = "Generator 1", reactive = 1, piecewise = [0.11 12.3; 0.15 16.8])
 nothing # hide
 ```

-The first column denotes the generator's output reactive powers in per-units, while the second column specifies the corresponding costs for the specified reactive power in currency/hr.
+The first column gives the generator's reactive power output points in per-units, while the second column gives the corresponding costs in currency/hr.
 Thus, the data is stored exactly as entered:
 ```@repl addActiveCost
 system.generator.cost.reactive.piecewise[1]
 ```